elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

-In Elixir, it is possible to access values from `Maps`, which are key-value data structures, either strictly or dynamically.
-When trying to dynamically access the value of a key from a `Map`, if the informed key does not exist, a null value (`nil`) will be returned.
+In Elixir, it is possible to access values from `Maps`, which are key-value data structures, either statically or dynamically.
+When trying to dynamically access the value of a key from a `Map`, if the informed key does not exist, `nil` is returned.
 This return can be confusing and does not allow developers to conclude whether the key is non-existent in the `Map` or just has no bound value.
 In this way, this anti-pattern may cause bugs in the code.

 #### Example